Chiranth9844/Virtual-Assistant-for-Visually-Impaired/README.md

 Add ons

 It serves the basic features of a chat bot i.e. responds to question including time, lighting conditions, basic wh questions, etc.

+**In order to run this program, create a project id in google cloud and activate service account and generate key, that is json file in this project and add that json file in the project folder.
+Change the project id and json file name in the project according to your project.**